 It is important to contact your doctor immediately if you experience symptoms such as tingling, numbness (especially in the lower limbs), or muscular weakness.

-The use of aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen, while using enoxaparin may enhance the risk of excessive bleeding.
-Be sure to tell your doctor and dentist about all of the medications you are taking, including over-the-counter, herbal, and homeopathic medications.
-Also be sure to tell your doctor and dentist that you are taking Enoxaparin Sodium Injection before any surgery is scheduled and before any new drug is taken.
+Enoxaparin Sodium Injection alters the blood’s ability to clot.
+Excessive bleeding (hemorrhage), leading to death, has occurred with Enoxaparin Sodium Injection.
+Bleeding can occur at any site with Enoxaparin Sodium Injection use.
+The use of aspirin and other NSAIDs may enhance the risk of excessive bleeding.
+Be sure to tell all your doctors and dentist about all of the medications you are taking, including those you are taking without a prescription, such as aspirin or other NSAIDs.
+Also be sure to tell your doctor or dentist you are taking Enoxaparin Sodium Injection before any surgery is scheduled and before any new drug is taken.

-You should call your doctor immediately if you notice any of the following: unusual bleeding or bleeding that lasts a long time, unusual bruising, signs of thrombocytopenia (such as a rash or dark spots under the skin), tingling or numbness (especially in the lower limbs), or muscular weakness.
+You should call your doctor immediately if you notice any of the following: unusual bleeding or bleeding that lasts a long time, unusual bruising, signs of thrombocytopenia (such as a rash or dark spots under the skin), tingling or numbness (especially in the lower limbs), and muscular weakness.

 Please see full Prescribing Information including Boxed WARNING »